-I’m getting right into it this week.
-These are the top five ways I think you can receive even more out of your Original Hot Yoga Class.
+Let's dive right in!
+These are the top five ways I believe you can receive even more out of your Original Hot Yoga Class.
 If you can start to incorporate just one of these tips this week you will receive even greater benefits and start to go deeper into your practice.
 And, remember, when you go deeper into your practice, you get to know YOU even better – that’s my favorite part!

 - Mula Bandha – The pelvic floor muscles, or contraction of the perineum